Glossary TermApril 20, 2024

 • You lose your entire $1,000

-• The exchange gets their $9,000 back
+• The exchange gets its $9,000 back

 Pro tip: Different leverage = different liquidation price.
 Higher leverage = closer liquidation price = more danger.